Indian Premier League: Exclusion of Pakistani and Bangladeshi players

 Following the November 2008 terrorist attacks in Mumbai by Pakistan-based terrorist group Lashkar-e-Taiba, geopolitical tensions surged between India and Pakistan.
 The aftermath of the attack led to the exclusion of Pakistani players from playing in the IPL, as none of them were picked by any team during the 2009 IPL auction.
-While they had been selected by several teams for the inaugural IPL season (2008), their contracts were terminated before the 2009 edition, and have been excluded for subsequent editions.
-Protests took place in Pakistan after the auction for the 2010 IPL season, as no franchise bid for any Pakistani player.
+While they had been selected by several teams for the inaugural IPL season in 2008, their contracts were terminated before the 2009 edition, and have been excluded for subsequent editions.
 Among the critics of the BCCI and IPL owners has been retired cricketer and former Pakistan prime minister Imran Khan, who stated that they "take it out on Pakistan players".
 He accused the BCCI of "arrogance" but also stated that "Pakistan should not worry about it".
 Certain Pakistani players, including Hasan Ali and Sohail Tanvir expressed disappointment about not getting an opportunity to be a part of the IPL.
 In addition to the exclusion of Pakistani players from the IPL, India refused to play with Pakistan in any bilateral series and pulled out from the 2009 series.

+For the 2010 IPL season auction, as no franchise bid for any Pakistani player, it led to major protests in Pakistan.
+As a result of not being selected, several players such as Shahid Afridi and Abdul Razzaq expressed disappointment, while former leg spinner Abdul Qadir stated that Pakistan should form its own league.
+Subsequently, it led to the formation of Pakistan Super League, which had its first season in 2016.

 During the 2025 IPL auction on 24 and 25 November 2024 at Jeddah, Saudi Arabia, 13 Bangladeshi players were registered, out of which 12 were auctioned.
 However, none of the players were sold, prompting a backlash from Bangladeshi fans and cricketers.
 After the auction concluded, the exclusion of Bangladeshi players was largely supported by Indians following the violence against Hindus in Bangladesh in the aftermath of resignation of Sheikh Hasina on 5 August 2024.

+Following the 2026 IPL auction in December 2025 at Abu Dhabi, controversy arose after Kolkata Knight Riders bought Bangladeshi cricketer Mustafizur Rahman, due to the geopolitical tensions caused by the violence against Hindus and lynching of Dipu Chandra Das in December 2025.
+Following an outcry and widespread condemnation across India, the BCCI on 3 January 2026 requested the team to release Rahman.
+The incident led to the Bangladesh Cricket Board request the International Cricket Council to shift their matches against India in the 2026 Men's T20 World Cup, co-hosted by India and Sri Lanka, to be solely held in Sri Lanka, similar to that of Pakistan's.
+Due to unresolved disagreements between the ICC and BCB, the Bangladesh team was later officially replaced by the Scotland team.